Featuring Ty Dolla Sign

-Featuring Ty Dolla Sign (stylized as Featuring Ty Dolla $ign) is the third studio album by American singer Ty Dolla Sign.
+Featuring Ty Dolla Sign (stylized as Featuring Ty Dolla $ign) is the third studio album by American rapper and singer Ty Dolla Sign.
 It was released on October 23, 2020, by Atlantic Records.
 The album features guest appearances from Kid Cudi, Post Malone, Kanye West, Anderson .Paak, Quavo, Nicki Minaj, Kehlani, Big Sean, Roddy Ricch, Jhené Aiko, Future, Young Thug, FKA Twigs, and Skrillex, among others.

 Background

 In an interview with Spin in July 2019, Ty Dolla Sign first talked about the album, saying "I wasn't focused on, like, 'Oh, let's go make a fuckin' generic-ass hit, you know, 97 BPMs-plus, get the club going" and simultaneously stressed the importance of distinguishing himself from other artists, "I just wanted to give people some good music to listen to—something that sounds different from everybody else's shit".
 On December 16, 2019, it was reported that he planned to release two albums in 2020.

 On July 2, 2020, Ty announced that the album's title would be Dream House, which would end his Beach House series.
 However, on October 8, 2020, the singer announced that the title had changed to Featuring Ty Dolla Sign, which refers to songs that he has been featured on for other artists.
 In a press release, he explained his choice, by saying "many people have said that when you see a song that says, 'featuring Ty Dolla $ign', you know it's gonna be fire".

 On October 14, 2020, the official cover art was revealed on social media.
 Six days later, on October 20, the track listing was revealed.